MRtrix3/mrtrix3/docs/reference/commands/mrview.rst

 Fixel plot tool options
 ^^^^^^^^^^^^^^^^^^^^^^^

--  **-fixel.load image** Load a fixel file (any file inside a fixel directory, or an old *.msf legacy format file) into the fixel tool.
+-  **-fixel.load image** Load a fixel file (any file inside a fixel directory, or an old .msf / .msh legacy format file) into the fixel tool.

 Connectome tool options
 ^^^^^^^^^^^^^^^^^^^^^^^